Caring for Elderly Parents

 protective

 A parent's vulnerability can awaken experiences from childhood that were never fully resolved.
 Old wounds may reappear.
 So may old hopes.
-Many people discover they are not only responding to the present situation but also to the history of the relationship.
+Many people discover they are responding not only to the present circumstances, but also to the history of their relationship with their parents.

 The Desire to Be a Good Son or Daughter